DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/03-classification/homework.md

 ### Question 4

 * Now let's train a logistic regression
-* Remember that we have one categorical variables in the data.
+* Remember that we have one categorical *variable* `ocean_proximity` in the data.
 Include them using one-hot encoding.
 * Fit the model on the training dataset.
     - To make sure the results are reproducible across different versions of Scikit-Learn, fit the model with these parameters:
     - `model = LogisticRegression(solver="liblinear", C=1.0, max_iter=1000, random_state=42)`